jae-finger/jae-finger/README.md

 I'm a data scientist focused on biology, education, and health.
 Lambda school alumnus.
 For a better look at my projects, check out my [portfolio](https://jae-finger.github.io/)!

-📫 How to reach me: jaefinger(at)gmail(dot)com

-🔭 I’m currently working on Augie Bot -- a twitter chatbot about my miniature poodle, Augie the doggie.
-You can view it [here](https://www.twitter.com/augiethedog)

 🌱 I’m currently learning about data science careers via the book: [Build a Career in Data Science](https://www.manning.com/books/build-a-career-in-data-science)

 <!--